kitforbes/kitforbes.github.io/_posts/articles/2016-09-17-github-pages-and-hover.md

 - Add the desired URL to the file

 [1]: https://www.hover.com/ "Hover.com"
-[2]: https://help.github.com/articles/using-a-custom-domain-with-github-pages/ "Using a Custome Domain with GitHub Pages"
+[2]: https://help.github.com/articles/using-a-custom-domain-with-github-pages/ "Using a Custom Domain with GitHub Pages"